paldhous/ucb/2015/dataviz/md_raw/index_raw.md

 - ####**Sept.
 10:** [**Interviewing data: exploratory graphical analysis**](week3.html)
-We will use [Tableau Public](http://www.tableausoftware.com/public/) to explore and visualize World Bank data on neonatal mortality across the globe, creating an interactive online dashboard.
+We will use [Tableau Public](http://www.tableausoftware.com/public/) to explore and visualize World Bank data on neonatal deaths across the globe, creating an interactive online dashboard.

- - **Assignment:** create a visualization inspired by [this Gapminder video](http://www.gapminder.org/videos/200-years-that-changed-the-world-bbc/), using Tableau Public.
+ - **Assignment:** make another dashboard from the same data, and combine into a Tableau story.

 -  ####**Sept.
 17:** [**Acquiring, cleaning and formatting data**](week4.html)